genesiscommunitysuccess/docs/docs/01_getting-started/05_advanced-learning/server-runtime-environment/00_classpaths.md

 The `startProcess` command uses the `module` tag to work out which jars to add to the classpath of the java process.
 All jar files are resolved from the **$GENESIS_HOME/<product>/bin|lib** directories.
 Every installed distribution is a potential lookup location to find jar files.
 This is what happens:

-1. The `startProcess` command first resolves the jar file specified in the `module` tag for each process definition; it then reads the manifest of that jar file in order to construct the classpath by looking in the `bin` and `lib` directories of each installed distribution.
+1. The `startProcess` command first resolves the jar file specified in the `module` tag for each process definition; it then reads the manifest of that jar file in order to construct the classpath by looking in the **bin** and **lib** directories of each installed distribution.
 If a particular jar file specified in the manifest cannot be found, then an error will be thrown.

 2. It then does the same thing for any additional jars specified in the `classpath` tag of the process definition.
 Note that if the jar was not built using the Genesis tools, it will not have a classpath in the manifest and will therefore only add the single jar to the classpath.

+This gives you two ways of creating an Event Handler:

-In this way, you can either create an Event Handler using the standard pal-eventhandler jar in the framework as the base module, and add custom types using the `classpath` tag, or create a custom module in your project.
-You would add dependencies on the eventhandler jar from the framework, as well as custom jars you want to add.
-You would then use that jar as the base module in the process definition without any need for a `classpath` tag.
-Both are equally valid.
+- You can use the standard pal-eventhandler jar in the framework as the base module, and add custom types using the `classpath` tag.
+- Or, you can create a custom module in your project.
+You then add dependencies on the eventhandler jar from the framework, as well as any custom jars that the module needs.
+You can then use that jar as the base module in the process definition without any need for a `classpath` tag.

+Both these methods are equally valid.

 ## Wildcard matching
 Now that you know how the runtime classpath is built when `startProcess` is called, you may be wondering, "how am I able to upgrade the framework with patch versions without recompiling my apps?".

 Good question.
 The answer is the *wildcard matching* mechanism.

-When the `startProcess` command is called and the classpath is being calculated, if the jar is a framework jar (anything matching the pattern *genesis-\*.jar*) then the name of the jar is modified to use a wildcard for the maintenance version.
+When the `startProcess` command is called and the classpath is being calculated, if the jar is a framework jar (anything matching the pattern __genesis-\*.jar__), then the name of the jar is modified to use a wildcard for the maintenance version.

 As an example, if an application was compiled against version 6.7.0 of the platform, then it would have as a dependency:

 ```
 genesis-db-6.7.0.jar
 ```